alan-turing-institute/Palaeoanalytics/CONTRIBUTING.md

 ## Making a change with a pull request

-We appreciate all contributions to the Palaoanalytics project and the PyLythics package.
+We appreciate all contributions to the Palaeoanalytics project and the PyLythics package.
 **THANK YOU** for helping us.

 All project management, conversations and questions related to the project happens here in the [Palaoanalytics][Palaoanalytics-repo].